 - echo "test" > /home/rancher/test2

 Commands specified using runcmd will be executed within the context of the console container.
-More details on the ordering of commands run in the console container can be found here.

 When using runcmd, RancherOS will wait for all commands to complete before starting Docker.
 As a result, any docker run command should not be placed under runcmd.
 Instead, the /etc/rc.local script can be used.
 RancherOS will not wait for commands in this script to complete, so you can use the wait-for-docker command to ensure that the Docker daemon is running before performing any docker run commands.